EverlyWell/backend-challenge/README.md

 ### Overview

-Using a language and framework of your choice, we'd like you to create a simple experts directory search tool.
+Using Ruby on Rails, we'd like you to create a simple experts directory search tool.
 The tool can either be a full featured application or API only.

 * Spend no more than 4 hours coding for the project.
 Do not include any initial application setup in this time limit.